Does this test have other names?

 HER2/neu can also be measured by a blood test.
 But it's not done very often.

 Why do I need this test?

 If you are diagnosed with breast cancer, you may have this test to find out more about

 your condition.
 If you are being treated for breast cancer with a cancer medicine,

-this test can help your doctor find out how well you are responding to treatment.
+this test can help your healthcare provider find out how well you are responding to

 What other tests might I have along with this test?

-If your HER2/neu is being measured after biopsy or surgery, your doctor may order
+If your HER2/neu is being measured after biopsy or surgery, your healthcare provider

-other tests on breast cancer cells to learn more about your cancer.
-If these other
+may order other tests on breast cancer cells to learn more about your cancer.
+If these

-tests find receptors for the female hormones estrogen and progesterone, this means
+other tests find receptors for the female hormones estrogen and progesterone, it means

 you may respond better to some types of cancer medicines.